skadi-cloud/gist/CONTRIBUTING.md

 For feature ideas you can [open an issue](https://github.com/skadi-cloud/gist/issues/new) in the project describing your idea or open a [discussion](https://github.com/skadi-cloud/gist/discussions/).

-For documentation you can add it to the readme file in the repository and create a pull request with you addition.
+For documentation, you can add it to the readme file in the repository and create a pull request with you addition.

 # Contributing Code